guibueno/guibueno.github.io/_docs/01-introduction/04-endless-resources.markdown

 If your target language is widely spoken, it is likely that you will **not** have any problems finding learning resources on the Internet.
 Still, learning this language may oftentimes be challenging and even demotivating.

 Why?
-In other words, what is missing?
+What is missing?
 How to fill in this gap?
 In order to answer these questions, we should first try to understand the broad landscape of resources that are currently available.

 Let's begin by distinguishing these services and materials between two categories: **authentic resources** and **language-based resources**.